jawebada/libmbb/docs/HSM.md

 	typedef struct mhsm_state_s mhsm_state_t;

-`mhsm_hsm_t` is an anonymous structure representing an HSM state.
+`mhsm_state_t` is an anonymous structure representing an HSM state.
 It is basically a pointer to an event processing function along with a pointer to its superstate.